Kotov584/LaraPasswords/README.md

 ## About LaraPasswords

-Laravel is a web application that allows you to store your passwords safely.
+LaraPasswords is a web application that allows you to store your passwords safely.

 ## License